emojicode/emojicode.github.io/src/guides/packageAPI.md

 >!N Between a call to `allowGC` and `disallowGCAndPauseIfNeeded` you must
 >!H not perform any allocations or other kind of GC-invoking operations and you
 >!H or any called function may not call `allowGC` again.
+Additionally, the
+>!H Garbage Collector might move any objects.
+Make sure you don’t rely on any
+>!H objects between these two function calls.

 If you now wonder what “exceptionally long” is, I must admit, that this is difficult to say.
 Anything above 100ms could be considered exceptionally long as it is already human noticeable.
 Of course one cannot say for sure, how fast a given piece of code will execute on another machine, but you get the point.

-For completeness also `void pauseForGC(pthread_mutex_t *mutex);` should be mentioned, which you should rather not use.
+For the sake of completeness, `void pauseForGC(pthread_mutex_t *mutex);` should be mentioned, which you should rather not use.
 It’s exactly the function that is called between execution of different Emojicode instructions to determine whether a Garbage Collector pause was requested.
 Please see the header files for further information.

 ## Something

-As mentioned earlier Something is either a primitive value (boolean, integer, double) or an object reference and keeps track of the primitive type of the value.
+As mentioned before, `Something is either a the value of a value type or an object reference and keeps track of the type of its value.

 To wrap something into a `Something` you should rely on the appropriate macros: